dadleyy/marlow/README.md

 # Marlow

-Marlow is a code generation tool written in [golang] designed to generate useful constructs that provide an ergonomic API for interacting with a project's data persistence layer while maintaining strong compile time type safety assurance.
+Marlow is a code generation tool written in [golang] designed to create useful constructs that provide an ergonomic API for interacting with a project's data persistence layer while maintaining strong compile time type safety assurance.

 ----